JohnH2448/Anvil-Demo/README.md

 Any changes to the HDL require a full rebuild of both the C program and the executable.
 For edits to the test harness alone, only rebuilding the executable is necessary.
 Print statements may also exist in the outside of the test harness, and could hinder directed testing. **Ensure all $display and $strobe commands inside the HDL are removed** if a blank slate simulation is required.

 ## Running Software
-Anvil-Core is capable of bare-metal firmware execution with complete machine-mode system support.
+Anvil-Demo is capable of bare-metal firmware execution with complete machine-mode system support.
 The core has a configurable reset parameter `resetVector`, which sets the PC value on reset.
 This may be altered to point to any address in supported RAM.
-VenomCPU features RISC-V spec compliant exception handling, so machine mode runtime environments are recommended.
+Anvil-Demo features RISC-V spec compliant exception handling, so machine mode runtime environments are recommended.
 These must be initialized by configuring CSRs in the boot sequence, usually `MTVEC` and `MSCRATCH` at a minimum.
 A full list of supported CSRs is included in this document.
 If uninitialized, the PC will be reset to 0 on any trap, which can cause unbreakable error loops.

 If desired, the CPU can run entirely on user mode so long as an exception causing instruction is never detected.
 This is done by exclusively using instructions in the base RV32I ISA, usually without `SYSTEM` class instructions.
 On loop end, a jump instruction back to the beginning of the program will cause the software to run in an infinite loop.
 For simple software implimentations, this strategy is surprisingly powerful and easy to set up.